 Subject to the nature of the asset, the most common forms of security are mortgages, fixed and floating charges, liens and pledges.

-Section 142 of the Companies Act and CWR Order 17 specifically provide that a creditor with security over the whole or part of the assets of a company is entitled to enforce its security without the leave of the Grand Court and without reference to the company’s liquidator.
+Sections 91H and 142 of the Companies Act, and CWR Order 17, specifically provide that a creditor with security over the whole or part of the assets of a company is entitled to enforce its security without the leave of the Grand Court and without reference to the company’s liquidator or restructuring officer.

 The remedies available to a secured creditor will depend principally on the terms of its security document, but this might typically include the right to appoint a receiver over a charged asset.